olivierfriard/boris_docs/index.rst

 Frame-by-frame mode
 --------------------

-You can switch between play and frame-by-frame modes using the dedicated button in the toolbar:
+You can switch between the media player and the frame-by-frame mode using the dedicated button in the toolbar:

 .. image:: toolbar_frame-by-frame.png